 It’s no surprise that we love a homemade Christmas at toucanBox HQ.
-We have a homemade wreath hanging from our door (find out how to make your own here), cotton-ball snowmen hanging out on every desk and, thanks to our head of product Sara, a kitchen full of freshly-baked chocolatey treats.
-It’s great fun to spend some quality time with the kids during the run up to Christmas, making decorations for the home, gifts to give as presents and cards to send to friends and family.
+We have a homemade wreath hanging from our door that you can easily create yourself, cotton-ball snowmen hanging out on every desk and, thanks to our head of product Sara, a kitchen full of freshly-baked chocolatey treats.
+It’s great fun to spend some quality time with the kids during the run up to Christmas, making Christmas decorations for the home, create gifts to give as presents and Christmas cards to send to friends and family.

 If you’re looking to get festively creative, we’ve come up with some of our favourite decoration crafts and popped them all right here.
 To keep things as super simple as possible we’ve only used items that you may already have lying around the house or in the craft drawer (or, cough, left over from your previous toucanBox projects).
 Even if you don’t have them to hand, you should be able to pick them up from your nearest stationary shop or supermarket.
 Scroll to the end to see the full materials list.
 Spoiler - have the paper plates and glitter to hand!